chenaciousD/blabla/content/posts/2016-02-02---A Digital Workplace Collaboration Tool for Creativity.md

 ## The Ask

 A Series B-funded, touchscreen technology component provider asked frog to translate its compelling technology capabilities into a digital collaboration product for the modern workplace.
 At the time Microsoft had just launched Surface Hub.
-Our client's technology had the capability to offer a radically more affordable alternative.
+Our client's technology had the potential to offer a radically more affordable alternative with superior touch technology.

 ## What are the modes and types of collaboration?

 We started with two questions: how do teams collaborate? what types of collaboration are most under-served by existing solutions?

-We spent time observing teams across organizations of all sizes and types and based on this research, we identified four collaboration typologies and use cases to frame our brainstorming.
+During research, we spent time observing teams across organizations of all sizes and types and based on this research, we identified four collaboration typologies to frame our brainstorming.

 <img src="/media/Sentons-Collaboration-Use-Cases.jpg" width="500" />

-This opportunity matrix served as a useful frame to pull apart ouf concepts to create distinct concepts that were tailored for specific collaboration use cases.
+This opportunity matrix helped our team pull apart our concepts and create distinct products that were tailored for specific collaboration typologies.

 <img src="/media/Sentons-Use-Case-Framework.jpg" width="400" />

 ### Concepting for Collaboration

 From there, we created 3 conceptual directions, **Concierge, Portal and Campfire**.
-For each concept, we created sample positioning, sample customer types, and key signature features that created differentiation for that particular concept.
+For each concept, we created sample positioning, customer types, and key signature features that created differentiation for that particular concept.

 <img src="/media/Sentons-Concept-Board.jpg" width="900" />